jlmacle/simple-accessible-todolist_testing/README.md

 March 2023 :
 Tests currently failing.<br>
-I need to re-write part of the code.<br>
-I work on a cleaner version of this project.<br>
+I'm rewriting part of this project.<br>

 [More information concerning the project can be found on javafullstackcode.wordpress.com](https://javafullstackcode.wordpress.com/, "Java Full Stack Code")